Open-MBEE/confluence-mdk/README.md

  - `'pass'?: string` - password to use for basic auth. defaults to `CONFLUENCE_PASS` env var otherwise
  - `'output'?: stream.Writable` - _optional_ writable stream to output the RDF. defaults to stdout
  - `'recurse'?: boolean` - _optional_ whether or not to recursively export the children of this page. defaults to `false`
+ - `'as_urls'?: boolean` - _optional_ only applies to `wikiChildPages`, returns child pages as URLs instead of page IDs